251 disposition program is an option for Virginia first-time offenders

 - Have no previous charges dismissed under a 251 disposition or similar statute in another state.

-- Be charged with possession of controlled substance or marijuana
+- Be charged with possession of controlled substance

 - Must plead guilty or be likely to be found guilty

 - Complete a program called “VASAP”.This program is licensed by the Virginia Department of Behavioral Health and Developmental Services and is provided by a local community-based probation service.Random urine screens can be utilized while you participate in this program and it normally lasts for 2-3 months.